FioChuck/cloud-composer-demo/README.md

 # Overview

 The DAGs included in the `/dags` folder simulate a typical ELT and ETL workflow.
 Both workflows ingest and aggregate sample GOOGL stock data.
 The sample data was originally ingested into GCP using PubSub.
-This ingestion pattern is saved as a template [here](https://github.com/FioChuck/api-pubsub-ingest).
+This ingestion pattern is templatized [here](https://github.com/FioChuck/api-pubsub-ingest).

 The first DAG loads partitioned Parquet files from GCS into BigQuery using the [GoogleCloudStorageToBigQueryOperator](https://airflow.apache.org/docs/apache-airflow/1.10.13/_api/airflow/contrib/operators/gcs_to_bq/index.html) Airflow Operator.
 This operator ingests the files into BigQuery and applies a Schema passed via the `schema_fields` parameter.